INFO: Fluorescence vs Phosphorescence vs Iridescence Did You Know...

 Iridescent Shell

 For this discussion, keep in mind that paint is a colorless medium that has finely ground pigment that is suspended in it which gives it the color and visual characteristics.
 (Unlike dye, pigment has no way of sticking to something by itself.)
 Fabric paint like we carry here at Dharma is special, because the pigments are suspended in a so called Fabric Medium, which is acrylic based, normally, but has additives to make it softer on fabric than other more plastic feeling paints.
-Also, whether heat set, fixative set (with our No Heat Fixative), or merely cured, paint for fabric must be washable!
+Also, whether heat set, fixative set, or merely cured, paint for fabric must be washable!
 Fabric medium makes fabric paint washable when heat set or cured properly according to directions for a particular brand.

 Metallic Coins